-\MG\ corresponds to the true absolute magnitude when extinction is negligible {\bfv and parallax error small }.
-Because the simulations are done in {\bfv observable space, including extinction and observational errors}, the simulated \MG\ is directly comparable with the observed one.
-We selected stars in the range {\bfv 1 to 7 mag in \MG, to avoid low mass stars (masses below $\approx$ 0.6 \Msun)} which are not well simulated in the BGM, lacking good stellar models for low mass stars.
+where the parallax $\varpi$ is in units of mas, and \MG\ corresponds to the true absolute magnitude when extinction is negligible and the parallax error is small.
+Because the simulations are done in observable space, including extinction and observational errors, the simulated \MG\ is directly comparable with the observed one.
+We selected stars in the range 1 to 7 mag in \MG\ in order to avoid low-mass stars (masses below $\approx$ 0.6 \Msun), which are not well simulated in the BGM, due to a lack of good stellar models for low-mass stars.

-For each field we then use the pseudo absolute magnitude \MG\ between 1 and 7 divided in 3 bins, and further selected $\varpi>0.4 $ mas, to avoid distant regions where the parallax contains very little information on the distance, unless the 3 fields with Galactic coordinates (270\deg,0\deg), (180\deg,0\deg) and (180\deg,20\deg) for which stars are selected with $\varpi>0.7 $ mas (see above).
-In total our sample contains in total {\bfv 545,280 stars, i.e. 44,580 in local fields extracted from the GCNS, and 500,700 stars in the deep fields}.
+For each field, we then used the pseudo absolute magnitude \MG\ between 1 and 7 divided into three bins, and further selected $\varpi>0.4 $ mas to avoid distant regions where the parallax contains very little information on the distance, apart from in the three fields with Galactic coordinates (270\deg,0\deg), (180\deg,0\deg), and (180\deg,20\deg) for which stars are selected with $\varpi>0.7 $ mas (see above).
+Our sample contains a total of 545\,280 stars, that is 44\,580 in local fields extracted from the GCNS and 500\,700 stars in the deep fields.